Saurabh7642/The-Resistance-of-Randomness/README.md

 ---

-## 1. Introduction and Motivation
+## Introduction

-Randomness plays a central role in many systems studied in computer science, physics, and quantitative finance.
-Random walks on graphs, in particular, serve as a foundational model for diffusion, exploration, and uncertainty.
-They appear naturally in areas such as Markov chains, network routing, PageRank-style algorithms, and price dynamics in financial markets.

-A natural question arises when studying random walks:

-**How long does it take, on average, for a random process to reach a target and return?**

-This question leads to the concept of *hitting time* and *commute time*.
+This project, **The Resistance of Randomness**, studies a deep and counterintuitive connection between two seemingly unrelated systems:
+**random walks in probability theory** and **electrical circuits in classical physics**.

+A random walk describes the motion of a particle (or agent) that moves unpredictably across a network.
+Such processes arise naturally in Markov chains, graph algorithms, diffusion models, and financial time series.
-At first glance, these quantities appear inherently probabilistic and difficult to compute exactly.
+At first glance, quantities like *hitting time* or *commute time* appear inherently stochastic and difficult to compute exactly.

+Electrical circuits, on the other hand, are governed by deterministic physical laws such as **Ohm’s Law** and **Kirchhoff’s Current Law**.

-The central goal of this project is to show that these seemingly random quantities admit a precise analytical structure when viewed from a different perspective — **electrical network theory**.
+The central insight of this project is that these two systems are **mathematically equivalent**.

+By treating a graph as an electrical network—where vertices act as circuit nodes and edges act as unit resistors—we can compute probabilistic quantities of random walks using standard tools from circuit theory and linear algebra.
+In particular, expected hitting times correspond exactly to nodal voltages in an equivalent resistive network.

+This perspective allows us to replace noisy Monte Carlo estimation with precise analytical computation using the **graph Laplacian**.

+From a quantitative research and HFT perspective, this framework is highly relevant.
+Many problems in finance—such as first-passage times, signal decay, liquidity flow, and risk propagation—can be modeled as random processes on networks.
+Understanding when randomness hides deterministic structure is a core modeling skill.

 ---

-## 2. Overview of the Core Idea
+## Core Result: Probability–Physics Duality

-The key insight explored in this project is that **random walks on graphs are mathematically equivalent to electrical circuits**.
+The main result explored and verified in this project is the **Commute Time Identity**:

-By interpreting:
-- graph vertices as circuit nodes,
-- graph edges as resistors,
-- expected hitting times as voltages,
+$$
+C_{uv} = 2m \cdot R_{uv}
+$$

+where:

+- \( C_{uv} \) is the expected number of steps for a random walk to travel from node \( u \) to node \( v \) and return,
+- \( m \) is the total number of edges in the graph,
+- \( R_{uv} \) is the effective electrical resistance between nodes \( u \) and
+  \( v \) when each edge is treated as a 1Ω resistor.

-we can transform a stochastic problem into a deterministic one governed by linear algebra.
+This identity shows that a fundamentally stochastic quantity can be computed via a deterministic linear system.

-This equivalence allows us to compute random walk quantities using the **graph Laplacian**, a fundamental object in spectral graph theory.

 ---

-## 3. Stochastic Formulation: Random Walks on Graphs
+## Stochastic Formulation: Random Walks on Graphs

 Consider an undirected graph \( G = (V, E) \).

-A *simple random walk* on this graph evolves as follows:
+A simple random walk evolves as follows:
-- At each step, the walker moves from its current node to one of its neighbors.
+- At each step, the walker moves from its current node to a uniformly random neighboring node.
-- Each neighbor is chosen uniformly at random.

-If a node \( x_i \) has degree \( d_i \), then each neighboring node is chosen
+- If a node \( x_i \) has degree \( d_i \), each neighbor is chosen with
-with probability \( 1 / d_i \).
+  probability \( 1 / d_i \).

----

-### 3.1 Hitting Time
+### Hitting Time

-The **hitting time** \( H_{uv} \) is defined as the expected number of steps required for a random walk starting at node \( u \) to reach node \( v \) for the first time.
+Let \( H_{uv} \) denote the **hitting time**, defined as the expected number of steps required for a random walk starting at node \( u \) to reach node \( v \).

-Let \( E[x_i] \) denote the expected number of steps required to reach the target node \( v \) starting from node \( x_i \).

-For any node \( x_i \neq v \), the expectation satisfies:
+Let \( E[x_i] \) be the expected number of steps to reach \( v \) starting from node \( x_i \).
+For any node \( x_i \neq v \):

 $$
 E[x_i] = \frac{1}{d_i} \sum_{(x_i, x_j) \in E} E[x_j] + 1
 $$

-The boundary condition is:
+with boundary condition:

 $$
 E[v] = 0
 $$

-This system of equations fully characterizes the hitting time.
+This system of linear equations fully characterizes the hitting time.

----

-### 3.2 Commute Time
+### Commute Time

 The **commute time** between nodes \( u \) and \( v \) is defined as: